Brett McComas

 > “Without the structures that convert white light to blue, the fish looks yellow (gold) rather than green (which is what you see when blue and yellow combine).
 It’s not that the walleye has gained a yellow pigment but rather lost the ability to produce the blue colours that make its scales look green.”

-How cool is that?
-No idea if that’s actually how they come about…regardless, they sure are fun to look at!
+No idea how they actually come about, but either way they sure are fun to look at!

 2. Biggest yeller-belly ever?!